ZPESystems/Ansible/examples/playbooks/system-roles/IMI/README.md

 ```

 > [!INFO] Testing Connection
-> The playbook validates at the end the ansible communication, but to manually validate the ansible can communicate with a host run the command
+> The playbook validates at the end the ansible communication, but to manually validate the Ansible can communicate with a host run the command
 > `ansible -m ping <hostname>`

 Example Output: